 In this case where I used the Korean translations for the term “loans” (somewhat inspired by the 1st good post I read on Naver) we can clearly see that the top 3 sections (excluding Power Links – or Paid Links to you and me) are mostly returning results from Naver’s own products, we can see the Knowledge IN or KIN results at the top and the start of the knowledge encyclopaedia results in the 2nd natural section.
 Now, the knowledge encyclopaedia is a little different and tries to return results from local encyclopaedias and wiki.
 However, next we see the Naver Café again – another Naver product -so as we can see most of the equivalent (I say equivalent because Naver scrolls for a very, very long time) of the first 2 pages is taken up with Naver’s own products.
 While this is not always the case, it frequently is.
-As it happens, for the search here you don’t see any actual non sponsored links to real websites till the 10th section!!!
+As it happens, for the search here you do not see any actual non sponsored links to real websites till the 10th section!!!

-Naver and On Site SEO
+Naver and on-site SEO

-Naver and Off Site SEO
+Naver and off-site SEO